 So we grabbed a piece of copper pipe (to match our existing pipe) and went to work soldering it together.

-First you will rough the end of the new pipe up with a bit of sand paper.
+First, we roughed the end of the new pipe up with a bit of sandpaper.

-Then you will generously apply Water Soluble Flux to the same end.
+Then we generously applied Water Soluble Flux to the same end.
 The solder is attracted to the flux.
 Without with the flux, the solder can actually drip off the pipe.
-So be sure to be generous with your flux to ensure a good seal.
+So we were sure to be generous with the flux to ensure a good seal.

 We placed a coupling onto the pipe and then using a blow torch, we heated up the area.

 After the connection area was heated fairly hot, we applied Solder to the connection area.

 Solder is pretty neat stuff.
 As long as the pipe is hot enough, the Solder, that looked like thick wire, just melts upon contact, sealing the connection between the coupling and the new pipe!